 Any employees you have will also need to pay Oklahoma income tax.Get More Information About State Income Tax

 If you sell physical products or provide certain types of services, you may need to collect sales tax at the point of purchase and then pay it to the Oklahoma Tax Commission.
 The Oklahoma sales tax rate varies depending on the region, county or city where the purchase is made.

 You’ll typically need to collect Oklahoma sales tax on:

 - Tangible, personal property and goods that you sell like furniture, cars, electronics, appliances, books, raw materials, etc.

-All Oklahoma LLC business members or managers who take profits out of the LLC will need to pay self-employment tax.
-This tax is also known as FICA, Social Security or Medicare tax.
-It applies to all the earnings you withdraw from your Oklahoma business.
+All members or managers who take profits out of the LLC are required to pay self-employment tax.
+This tax is administered by the Federal Insurance Contributions Act (FICA), which covers Social Security, Medicare and other benefits.
+It applies to all the earnings you withdraw from your business.
 The current self-employment tax rate is 15.3 percent.

 - On profits of $30,000, you would pay self-employment tax of $4,590